-This draft includes the Section 5303 grant awarded to GHMPO by FTA, as well as the additional PL fund contract awarded to GHMPO for the Metropolitan Transportation Plan: 2025 Update / Bicycle and Pedestrian Plan.
-GHMPO anticipates receiving the new allocations for the base PL grant shortly.
+This draft includes final allocated amounts for both the Section 5303 grant awarded to GHMPO by FTA, and the base PL grant awarded by FHWA.
+Additionally, this draft reflects funds awarded by FHWA for the Metropolitan Transportation Plan: 2025 Update / Bicycle and Pedestrian Plan.

-Recommend Approval of Draft FY 2025 Unified Planning Work Program (UPWP)
+Approval of Draft FY 2025 Unified Planning Work Program (UPWP)